 That underlines the very real safety fears many have about bikes.
 Busy roads that lack segregated, continuous cycle paths can be dangerous as well as intimidating, and cycling is still around 28 times riskier than driving.

 That’s something the government is pushing to change.
-A new public agency, Active Travel England, was established this year to oversee a £2bn budget for safe cycling and walking schemes across the country.
+A new public agency, Active Travel England, was established in 2022 to oversee a £2bn budget for safe cycling and walking schemes across the country.

 Chamberlain believes that employers should make sure local authorities and MPs know they want to see some of that money invested in their area.
 “If you want the UK’s workforce to cycle, then businesses should be a critical part of calling for public money to be spent differently.
 We need businesses to say, ‘We need safe roads, we need good policing, we need safe, high-quality infrastructure.”